brandonnguyen257/Custom-LED-Panel/README.md

   6. Creating Custom 2D LED panel effects

 <b>Future Features:</b>

-In the future, I want to be able to control the the LED panel through a MIDI keyboard.
-This would utilize a seperate Ardunio to take inputs from the MIDI and outputting that data to the LED panel's Arduino
+For future features, I want to be able to control the the LED panel through a MIDI keyboard.
+This would utilize a seperate Ardunio to take inputs from the MIDI and outputting that data to the LED panel's Arduino.

+In addition, I want to improve the wire managment to be more minimal and secure.
+This will allow the system to fit inside a diffuser for a more sleek look.

 LED Panel System
 ![](demo/LEDSystem.jpg)